Real $C$-, $G$-structures and sign-coherence of cluster algebras: Dual mutation and -fan under the sign-coherence

-In Section~\ref{sec: geometric properties under the sign-coherency}, we introduced a geometric structure called $G$-cone $\mathcal{C}(G_t)$.
+In Section~\ref{sec: geometric properties under the sign-coherency}, we introduce a geometric structure called $G$-cone $\mathcal{C}(G_t)$.
 (See Definition~\ref{def: G-cone}.)
-In the ordinary cluster theory, it is known that the set of all $G$-cones has the fan structure.
-We may also introduce this structure under Conjecture~\ref{conj: standard and discreteness conjecture} for the real case. \begin{definition} A nonempty set $\Delta$ of simplicial cones is called a (simplicial) {\em fan} if it satisfies the following conditions: \begin{itemize} \item For any cone $\mathcal{C} \in \Delta$, all faces of $\mathcal{C}$ also belong to $\Delta$. \item For any cones $\mathcal{C},\mathcal{C}' \in \Delta$, their intersection $\mathcal{C} \cap \mathcal{C}'$ belongs to $\Delta$. \end{itemize} \end{definition} In the cluster algebra theory, the following is one of the most important object. \begin{definition}[$G$-fan] Let $B \in {\bf SC}$.
+In ordinary cluster theory, it is known that the set of all $G$-cones has the fan structure.
+We can also investigate this structure under Conjecture~\ref{conj: standard and discreteness conjecture} for the real case. \begin{definition} A nonempty set $\Delta$ of simplicial cones is called a (simplicial) {\em fan} if it satisfies the following conditions: \begin{itemize} \item For any cone $\mathcal{C} \in \Delta$, all faces of $\mathcal{C}$ also belong to $\Delta$. \item For any pair of cones $\mathcal{C},\mathcal{C}' \in \Delta$, their intersection $\mathcal{C} \cap \mathcal{C}'$ is a face of both $\mathcal{C}$ and $\mathcal{C}'$. \end{itemize} \end{definition} In the cluster algebra theory, the following is one of the most important object. \begin{definition}[$G$-fan] Let $B \in {\bf SC}$.
 We define the set of simplicial cones